 - use a soft dough: the proportions of the dough are important as is the temperature of the dough in order for you to be able to press out the dough without struggling.
 I broke two cookie presses while developing spritz cookie recipes because my dough was too stiff.

 - unstick the baked cookies from the cookie sheet when they are still warm, before they get stuck.
-If you let the cookies cool on the ungreased sheet pan, they will stick.
-Then when you go to lift them, the cookies will break.
+They will stick if you let the cookies cool on the ungreased sheet pan.
+The cookies will break when you go to lift them.
 There is a window of time when the cookies are firm enough to lift off the pan, but still warm.
 This is key.
-If the cookies are stuck, try setting the pan back in a hot oven to warm them up again.
-This works for bundt cakes too though.
-I can't guarantee the results.

-Another trick: get the ratio of butter, sugar, eggs, and flour right to prevent cookies from spreading.
+- Get the ratio of butter, sugar, eggs, and flour right to prevent cookies from spreading.
 Too much butter, sugar, or eggs can lead to cookies spreading as they bake.
 Not enough flour relative to those ingredients can also lead to cookies spreading.
 Make sure to measure your ingredients carefully.

 I usually like to keep spritz cookies plain because I like to dip them in hot cups of tea, but if you would prefer to garnish or embellish them, you can: